 morning exercises (daily);

-musical - rhythmic classes (2 + 2 times a week);
+musical and rhythmic classes (2 +2 times a week);

 health jogging (daily);

-physical education minutes and pauses (in sedentary classes, daily);
+physical education minutes and breaks (during sedentary activities, daily);

 emotional release, relaxation;

-sports leisure, entertainment, holidays (1 time per month)
+sports activities, entertainment, holidays (1 time per month)

-The need to maintain and improve the health of children.
+The need to maintain and strengthen children's health.

-The need for health and a healthy lifestyle in a child is also formed on the basis of ideas about himself, his physical and personal capabilities, about what is harmful for health and what is useful.
+A child’s need for health and a healthy lifestyle is also formed on the basis of ideas about himself, his physical and personal capabilities, about what is harmful to health and what is beneficial.
 For example, it is harmful not to brush your teeth, not to cut your nails, not to do gymnastics.
 Children acquire this knowledge in special classes in our kindergarten.

-Tasks of work on the formation of a healthy lifestyle for preschoolers:
+Objectives of work on developing a healthy lifestyle for preschool children:

-to form ideas that being healthy is good, and getting sick is bad; about some signs of health;
+to form the idea that being healthy is good and being sick is bad; about some signs of health;

-cultivate healthy behavior skills: love to move, eat more vegetables, fruits; wash hands after each contamination; do not get angry and do not worry; be friendly; spend more time outdoors; observe the regime;
+develop healthy behavior skills: love to move, eat more vegetables and fruits; wash your hands after every contamination; don't get angry or worry; be friendly; spend more time in the fresh air; observe the regime;

 help to master sustainable behavioral skills;

-develop the ability to talk about your health, the health of loved ones;
+develop the ability to talk about your health and the health of loved ones;

-enrich children's knowledge about the physical movement in general;
+enrich children's knowledge about physical education movement in general;

 develop artistic interest